Serve Family Farmers

 - Aggressively fund & expand West Virginia Farm to School.
 When products cannot be sourced in West Virginia, support local small farms from neighbors (within 300 miles) to build regional smallholding ag capacity.

 - Establish "Research Centers of Excellence" at West Virginia trade schools, technical colleges and universities that drive innovation around hemp, cannabis, climate-adaptable farming, and other cutting-edge practices.
 This may also include county research farms, through Extension.
-Also see our forthcoming Cannabis Legalization plan, which explains how we will prioritize small farms in this industry.
+Also see our Cannabis Legalization plan, which explains how we will prioritize small farms in this industry.

 - Pay farmers to carbon sink and aggressively fund climate-adaptable animal research.
 Work to make West Virginia farmers a national leader in fighting climate change, while also helping West Virginia farmers get ahead of the curve, and help pioneer the shift from conventional to regenerative farming techniques.